 If your baby’s cry doesn’t sound like their normal cry, or they have other symptoms, this could be a sign they are ill.
 Contact your GP or NHS 111 if you are concerned that your baby is unwell.

-If your baby’s crying is making you feel very overwhelmed or angry, put them down in a safe place such as their cot or buggy and go into a separate room.
-Take 10 minutes to calm down, taking deep breaths, before returning to your baby.
+If your baby’s crying is making you feel very overwhelmed or angry, put them down in a safe place such as their cot or pram and go into a separate room.
+Take five minutes to calm down, taking deep breaths, before returning to your baby.
 Tell someone immediately that you feel like this, and don’t be ashamed of these feelings.
-Read our article about the baby blues.
+You might find it useful to read our article about coping with a crying baby.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.